Tuesday, December 3, 2024

 Carl Jung, father of Jungian philosophy, had the following to say about the Tarot cards in general, and the Major Arcana in specific: “If one wants to form a picture of the symbolic process, the series of pictures found in alchemy are good examples.

-It also seems as if the set of pictures in the Tarot cards were distantly descended from the archetypes of transformation.”
+It also seems as if the set of pictures in the Tarot cards distantly descend from the archetypes of transformation.”
 And so draws an association between the ancient occult science of Alchemy with its central theme of transformation and the path laid out for us in the Tarot.

 One can learn much from watching the path of the Fool, walking through life from his naivety into enlightenment.
-It is a path of transformation, and more importantly one of self-realization, and one which we all walk whether we are aware of it or not.
+It is a path of transformation, and more importantly one of self-realization.
+It is one which we all walk whether we are aware of it or not.
 The Major Arcana of the Rider Waite Deck, along with its attendant Minor, can serve to give us some guidance along this long and well-worn road.

 Leave a Reply